BlueBrain/CoreNeuron/README.md

   cd build
   ```

+3. Load software dependencies

-3. Load modules : Currently CoreNEURON version rely on compiler auto-vectorisation and hence we advise to use Intel/Cray/PGI compiler to get better performance.
+	Currently CoreNEURON rely on compiler auto-vectorisation and hence we advise to use Intel/Cray/PGI compiler to generate vectorised code.
 This constraint will be removed in near future with the integration of [NMODL](https://github.com/BlueBrain/nmodl) project.

-Load necessary modules on your system, e.g.
+	HPC systems often use a module system to select software.
+For example, you can load compiler, cmake, python dependencies using module as:

 	```
 	module load intel intel-mpi python cmake
 	```
-If you are building on Cray system with GNU toolchain, set following environmental variable:
+Note that if you are building on Cray system with GNU toolchain, you have to following environmental variable:

 	```bash
 	export CRAYPE_LINK_TYPE=dynamic